DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 asynchronous education.

-(6) The course must be equivalent to 15 classroom hours for prelicensure courses
+(3) The course must be equivalent to 15 classroom hours.

-(7) A sponsor shall select as instructors only individuals who can demonstrate
+(4) A sponsor shall only select instructors who can demonstrate mastery of the

-mastery of the material being taught and who possess 1 of the following qualifications:
+material being taught and who possess either of the following qualifications:

 (a) Experience as a faculty member of an institution of higher education that is